-- 1. Where is the central ray located when producing this image? - 2.
-Describe the angle of the central ray. - 3.
-What anatomical structures are demonstrated on this image? - 4.
-What checkpoints are used to verify accurate positioning? - 5.
-Describe the photographic properties of the image.
-Are they acceptable? - 6.
-Describe the geometric properties of the image.
-Are they acceptable? - 7.
-Is the image diagnostic?
+- 1. Where is the central ray located when producing this image?

+- 2. Describe the angle of the central ray.

+- 3. What is the patient's position?

+- 4. Anatomy

+- 5. What checkpoints are used to verify accurate positioning?

+- 6. Describe the photographic properties of the image.
+Are they acceptable?

+- 7. Relationships

+- 8. Is the image diagnostic?
 Explain why it is or is not.

+- 9. Indications/Contraindications